-A “permission reminder” is a little blurb in your email campaigns (usually in the footer) that helps your recipients remember how you got their email address.
-In some cases, it can help prevent you from getting reported or blacklisted as a spammer.
+A "permission reminder" is a little blurb in your email marketing campaigns (usually in the footer) that helps your recipients remember how you got their email address.
+In some cases, it can help prevent you from getting reported or denylisted as a spammer.

 Here’s a good permission reminder: